 Inside was a surprise.

-His son grinned openly at the sight of the hokashi they had seen from the village, the small group of them seated together over a rather healthy spread of a meal, their faces sharp with surprise when they looked up to see the rurouni and the child.
+His son grinned openly at the sight of the hokashi they had seen from the village, the small group of them seated together over a healthy spread of a meal, their faces sharp with surprise when they looked up to see the rurouni and the child.

 They were still dressed in the over-rich colors with designs meant to attract attention, though the lone woman in the group had washed the paint from her face.
 The tall, thin swordsman who had done most of the fruit-slicing tricks was not seated at the meal the others, but stood leaning against the wall with a bowl of rice and chopsticks in his hands.
 The barrel-bodied man who had performed the feats of strength did not bother to stop eating as his fellows did.

 "Well," he said in soft, conversational tones.
 "What a surprise.
 The knife-catcher."
 A smile broke out on his face, somehow all the uglier in comparison with the honesty of his scowl.
-"Perhaps you followed us to ask for a job, Traveler?"
+"Perhaps you followed us to ask for a job, traveler?"

 "No. Thank you," the rurouni said, one hand gripping his son's shoulder.
 He had a powerful urge to simply turn and walk away from the restaurant.
-Part of him would almost believe that the anti-social tendencies that a dear friend had once joked with him about a long time ago might finally be getting out of hand if he had become this unwilling to converse with someone, but…
+Part of him would almost believe that the anti-social tendencies that a dear friend had once teased him about a long time ago might finally be getting out of hand if he had become this unwilling to converse with someone, but…

 …there was something very wrong with these people.